 Of Sin and the Law

-7 What shall we say then?
+7 What, then, shall we say?
 Is the Law sin?
 God forbid!
 On the contrary, I would never have known sin except through the Law.
 For I would never have known covetousness unless the Law had said, “You shall not covet.”2 8 But sin, taking its opportunity through the commandment, produced in me every kind of evil desire.
-For apart from the Law sin is dead.
-9 And apart from the Law I was once alive; but when the commandment arrived, sin sprang to life and I died.
+For apart from the Law, sin is dead.
+9 And apart from the Law, I was once alive; but when the commandment arrived, sin sprang to life and I died.
 10 Thus, I found that the commandment—which was meant to bring life—actually brought death!
-11 For sin, taking advantage of the commandment,3 deceived me; and through the commandment it put me to death.
-12 So then: The Law is holy, and the commandment is holy and righteous and good.
+11 For sin, taking advantage of the commandment,3 deceived me; and through the commandment, it put me to death.
+12 Therefore the Law is holy, and the commandment is holy and righteous and good.

 13 So did something good become the cause of my death?4 God forbid!
-Rather, sin, that it might be seen as sin, produced death in me through something that was good, so that sin, through the commandment, might become sinful beyond measure.
-14 For we know the Law is spiritual, whereas I am fleshly, sold under sin.
+Rather, sin—that it might be seen as sin—produced death in me through something that was good, so that sin, through the commandment, might become sinful beyond measure.
+14 For we know that the Law is spiritual, whereas I am fleshly, sold under sin.
 15 For I cannot understand what I keep on doing.
-For what I want to do, I do not perform;5 but what I hate, I actually do!
-16 But if I’m doing what I don’t want to do, I’m agreeing with the Law, that it is good.
+For what I want to do, I do not perform;5 but what I hate, I do!
+16 But if I am doing what I don’t want to do, I am agreeing with the Law, that it is good.
 17 But then it is no longer I who am doing it, but the sin that dwells within me.
 18 For I know that in me (that is, in my flesh) there dwells no good thing; for the desire for good is present within me, but the doing of it is not.
-19 For the good I want to do, I do not do; but the evil I don’t want to do, that is what I actually perform.
+19 For the good that I want to do, I do not do; but the evil that I don’t want to do, that is what I perform.
 20 But if I am doing what I don’t want to do, it is no longer I who am doing it, but the sin that dwells within me.

 21 I find, then, this law:6 Evil is present with me, the one who wants to do good.
-22 For I gladly concur with the Law of God in my inner man.7 23 But I see another law at work in my members, waging war against the law of my mind and bringing me into captivity to the law of sin residing in my members.
+22 For I gladly concur with the Law of God in my inner man.7 23 But I see another law at work in my members, waging war against the law of my mind, and bringing me into captivity to the law of sin residing in my members.
 24 O wretched man that I am!
-Who will deliver me from this deadly sinful body?8 25 Thanks be to God,9 through Jesus Christ our Lord!
-So then: I myself serve the Law of God with the mind, but with the flesh I serve the law of sin.
+Who will deliver me from this deadly sinful body?8 25 (But thanks be to God,9 through Jesus Christ our Lord!)
+So then: I myself serve the Law of God with the mind; but with the flesh I serve the law of sin.

 - Lit.
 Therefore my brothers